-Temporary art displays at the Lane Community College Art Gallery are the responsibility of the Art Department and may be scheduled and mounted to meet the academic needs of the art programs.
-All other temporary art work or collection displays including those in the David Joyce Gallery in the Center for Meeting and Learning, must be sponsored by an entity on campus such as a department, division, program, and student and/or staff group.
+Temporary art displays at the Lane Community College Art Gallery and in art facilities are the responsibility of the Art Department and may be scheduled and mounted to meet the academic needs of the art programs.
+All other temporary art work or collection displays must be sponsored by an entity on campus such as a department, division, program, and student and/or staff group.
 A contact person from the sponsoring entity will consult with the Art on Campus committee by attending a committee meeting at the conceptual stage of the display.
 A loan agreement or contract will be created and signed by both a college representative (usually the sponsoring entity) and the lender for all art work that is loaned to the College for temporary display.
 The sponsoring entity is responsible for creating an inventory of loaned art work and its associated value and for the return of the work to the lender at the end of the loan period.

 Loan Agreement and Insurance